3point141/Neural-Network-Algorithms/README.md

 # lvq.m
 The code shows how Linear Vector Quantization algorithm works.
 For now the code classifies 2 classes.
 Further improvement to the code will be made.

+# perceptron.m
+The code shows the implementation of perceptron learning algorithm for Logic gates.
+For the initial stage, AND Gate has been implemented whose input valus and target output can be easily modified in the code.
+It take binary input and fetched bipolar output.
+This can also be modified.